J.D. Davis Player Props: Giants vs. Cardinals

 J.D.
 Davis At The Plate

-- Davis is hitting .292 with two doubles, five home runs and four walks.
+- Davis is hitting .276 with two doubles, five home runs and five walks.

-- Among qualifying hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 78th, and he is 30th in the league in slugging.
+- Among the qualifying batters in MLB action, he ranks 53rd in batting average, 89th in on-base percentage, and 40th in slugging.

-- Davis has picked up a hit in 57.1% of his 21 games this season, with more than one hit in 33.3% of them.
+- Looking at the 22 games he has played this season, he's hit a home run in five of them (22.7%), and in 6% of his trips to the dish.

-- Davis has had at least one RBI in 28.6% of his games this season (six of 21), with more than one RBI four times (19.0%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Davis has picked up an RBI in 27.3% of his games this season, with two or more RBI in 18.2% of his games.
+He has also produced three or more runs in four contests.

-- In seven of 21 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (31.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.